-(o) Financial assets:

-Financial assets at fair value through profit or loss include financial assets held for trading and financial assets designated upon initial recognition at fair value through profit or loss.
+(o) Financial assets: Financial assets at fair value through profit or loss include financial assets held for trading and financial assets designated upon initial recognition at fair value through profit or loss.
 Financial assets are classified as held for trading if they are acquired for the purpose of selling or repurchasing in the near term.
 Financial assets at fair value through profit or loss are carried in the statement of financial position at fair value with net changes in fair value presented as finance costs (negative net changes in fair value) or finance income (positive net changes in fair value) in the statement of comprehensive income.

-(p) Vessels:
+As at 31 December 2014 the Group has disposed all shares registered to the vessel owning companies, resulting in the de-recognition of the Financial assets (Note 11).

-The vessels are stated in the statement of financial position at cost, net of accumulated depreciation and any accumulated impairment.
+(p) Vessels: The vessels are stated in the statement of financial position at cost, net of accumulated depreciation and any accumulated impairment.
 Vessel cost consists of the contract price for the vessel and any material expenses incurred upon acquisition of the vessel (initial repairs, improvements, delivery expenses and other expenditures) to prepare the vessel for its initial voyage.
 Subsequent expenditures for major improvements are also capitalised when it is probable that future economic benefits associated with the improvement will flow to the entity and the cost of the improvement can be measured reliably.